• Home

 Eric Yuan is leading a $27 billion software company with a product used by millions of white-collar professionals around the world: Zoom.
 The tool has enabled employees to work and connect with their teams from virtually anywhere, breaking down the barrier between professional and personal lives.

-But since becoming the cornerstone product of remote and hybrid working, and reaching new heights of success in the process, its chief executive said achieving that true work-life balance is difficult—and that he’s even given up hobbies to focus on work.
+But since becoming the cornerstone product of remote and hybrid work, and reaching new heights of success in the process, its chief executive said achieving that true work-life balance is difficult—and that he’s even given up hobbies to focus on work.

 “I tell our team, ‘Guys, you know, there’s no way to balance.
 Work is life, life is work,’” Yuan said during an interview with the Grit podcast last year.

-But in moments when he’s forced to prioritize work or life, the former will always take the backseat: “Whenever there’s a conflict, guess what?
+But in moments when he’s forced to prioritize work or life, the former will always take the back seat: “Whenever there’s a conflict, guess what?
 Family first.
 That’s it.”

 Reid Hoffman, cofounder of $26.2 billion social media giant LinkedIn